 Developmental change throughout life makes considerations of a “life cycle” both reasonable and informative.
-Labeling, however, is fraught with problems since labels add to understanding but, if too rigidly held, constrain further examination.
+Labeling, however, is fraught with problems since labels add to understanding but, if rigidly held, constrain further examination.

 Adolescent crisis, midlife crisis, and the crisis of older age are fractal dimensions of one another.
 All have primary genetic continuity with the biomental experiences of infancy through childhood.
-There are many physiological and anatomical changes in each developmental era accompanied by characteristic psychological and behavioral distinctions.
+There are many physiological and anatomical changes in each accompanied by characteristic psychological and behavioral distinctions.

 Midlife crisis refers to the variable midpoint between birth and death for both men and women, spanning ages thirty-five to forty-five.
 This life transition is defined as a crisis because an array of conflicts peak, linger, and are sensed as emergencies.
 These problems are characterized by instability, danger, impending disruption, and confusion about effective decision making.
 This differentiates a crisis from the severe stress of trauma, which is a much more circumscribed event.
 A trauma by contrast is unexpected, extraordinary, and overwhelming.
 It is perceived to be and often is, an objectively violent and destructive event.
 Traumas result in injuries that leave the traumatized individual feeling numb, helpless, and cognitively “out of commission.”

-The midlife crisis often brings with it a pensive stance.
+The midlife crisis often brings a pensive stance.
 Reflecting on one’s earlier aspirations, life goals, dreams, accomplishments, and unrealized achievements come to the fore.
 Work, occupation, life roles, and relationships undergo reassessment.
 The very loss of youth and youthful enthusiasm become a stark awakening as one looks in the mirror or a photo to find someone who appears strikingly unlike the implicit mental image held about the self for years.

 Working through the cognitive and emotional components is both reparative and salutary.
 Anxiety becomes more manageable.
 Dedicated periods may be needed to organize and reorganize the components of one’s lifecycle.
 Reworking over time helps refine and further stabilize deeper appreciation, understanding, and merged implementation.
-Self-reflection and psychotherapy are useful tools.
+Self-reflection and psychotherapy can be useful tools.

 What is the role of envy in considerations of the midlife crisis?